formspark/documentation/docs/customization/redirection.md

 ### JSON response

-You can request a JSON response instead of a redirection:
+You can request a JSON response instead of a redirection.

 1. Add an input of type `hidden`.
 2. Set the input's name to `_redirect`.